This beef brisket recipe shows up on my table for just about every Jewish holiday, especially Hanukkah, Rosh Hashanah, and Passover.

 The first is the “flat cut,” which is thinner and a bit better for slicing.
 The second is the “deckle point,” which is thicker and more often used as a pot roast.

 The flat cut is ideal for this recipe, but you can make it with the deckle point if that is what you have.
+You may want to special order the flat cut to ensure that you have the perfect brisket for this recipe.

 Why is brisket the chosen meat?